The truth is that the Chinese flu gun isn't loaded and the progressives using it to enforce compliance should be laughed off stage.

 - almost nobody else is significantly affected.

 There's an easy prediction here: one that will let you compare the relative effects of the virus and the political reaction to it.
 Take the national total morbidity (death from all causes) for the country of your choice for a period ending about three months before you do this (because the numbers are often revised a month or two after they're issued).
 Then take the average for the same period from the same source for something like the last ten years and look at the net difference.
 That difference will be due to population growth, demographic change (particularly population aging) and the difference in mortality due to seasonal flus versus the covid-19 virus.
 Do the comparison and you can expect to see two things: first, excess deaths during the height of the current pandemic won't approach those of a bad flu year, and second, you'll see a clear positive relationship between dependence on socialized medicine and a ramp up in death rates in the months following the pandemic.
-The reason for both is brutally clear: the virus largely kills people who are within months of death from other causes, and the partial suspension of care during the pandemic combines with the waiting lists socialized medicine relies on the ration services to further shorten the life expectancies of many.
+The reason for both is brutally clear: the virus largely kills people who are within months of death from other causes, and the partial suspension of care during the pandemic combines with the waiting lists socialized medicine uses to ration services further shortens the life expectancies of many.

 Beyond that, the media tends to present the pandemic as so far beyond human control that it would take a world leader with the progressive stature of a Cuomo to fight it, but this is nonsense - and not because progressive government's stupidities and its leadership's lack of any moral center have led to tens of thousands of premature deaths, but because the pandemic has led to enormous technical and commercial progress whose net effect will be to reduce the next comparable episode to a mere blip most people won't even notice.
 For example: